On Nikishin systems with discrete components and weak asymptotics of multiple orthogonal polynomials: Examples of explicit solutions of the equilibrium problem

-Obviously, a pair of measures $(fds_1,fds_2),$ where $f$ is any bounded positive continuous function on $\R_+$, has associated the same vector equilibrium problem.
+Obviously, a pair of measures $(fds_1,fds_2),$ where $f$ is any continuous function such that $0 < c_1 \leq f(x) \leq c_2 < + \infty, x \in \R_+$, has associated the same vector equilibrium problem.
 Thus, the corresponding multiple orthogonal polynomials exhibit the same rescaled normalized zero distribution as those corresponding to \eqref{def_ss}.
 Other examples may be constructed replacing the discrete component of the Nikishin system by a Meixner or a Charlier type measure (see, for example, \cite{KW}, \cite{Sor2} or \cite{AA}).
+A large class, depending on two parameters, of Meixner-Pollaczek type multiple orthogonal polynomials was studied in \cite{BenDK} and\cite{BDK} for which the rescaled logarithmic and ratio asymptotic were given.
+Our example is a confluent case of those analyzed in \cite{BenDK}, \cite{BDK}.

 We will also consider the corresponding polynomials transplanted to the whole real axis, for multi-indices of the form $(n,n)$.
 Using the transformation \eqref{MapR} we obtain a sequence of monic polynomials $\tilde P_{n}$ of degree $2n$, satisfying the orthogonality relations